MissVeronica/UM-Mobile-Number-Login/README.md

 ### Mobile Number Requirements
 May start with + sign and may contain spaces/blanks among the digits.

-If mobile number contains + sign and/or blank/spaces the stored meta value must have exact match for identification.
+If mobile number contains + sign and/or blank/spaces and ( ) - the stored meta value must have exact match for identification.

 All characters are digits and no other alphabetic characters in the mobile number.

+Example of a phone or mobile number:  +1 (123) 456-7890 ext 9876
 ### Additional UM error messages:
 Mobile number not found